domkoder/datagrid/README.md

 # Getting Started with this project

-In the project directory, you can run:

-## Available Scripts

-In the project directory, you can run:
+Clone the repo and install all the dependencies in the frontend folder and the root folder the run script below

 ### `npm run dev`

-Runs the both the frontend and backend app concurrently in the development mode.\
+The above scrit Runs the both the frontend and backend app concurrently in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view the frontend app in the browser.\
 Open [http://localhost:5000](http://localhost:3000) to view the backend app in the browser.